Travelling to the Continent via Kent ports

 Hauliers and other commercial drivers crossing the Channel need documentation and may require a negative Covid test for some countries.

-From April 6, hauliers arriving in England from abroad will need to take a COVID-19 test if they are staying for more than 2 days.
-They need to take the first test within the first 2 days, then further tests every 3 days.
+If you arrive in England from abroad, you need to take a COVID-19 test if you are staying for more than 2 days.

 Prepare for queues